 Recipients will receive their awards at the WiNUP international conference banquet.

-Recipients may only receive these awards once at the international level.
+Recipients may only receive each of these awards once at the international level.

 WiNUP International Award Application Tips:

 Nominees should remember that judges are not familiar with their local programs or any acronyms of local organizations or programs.
 Please state these clearly and avoid using acronyms if possible.